sampoder/sound-festival/README.md

 # 🎶 sound-festival

 Software built for Innovation Week 2021, to power an interactive sound festival.
+And then adapted to go virtual on [Hack Club's Twitch](https://www.twitch.tv/hackclubhq)!

 Made of three parts: custom boards made with NodeMCUs, a website powering projections & a Sonic Pi music program.
 There are other little scripts powering certain things as well.